mgraauw/Plugathon-Validator/README.md

 * If you know what you're doing, a bare-bones container engine without desktop GUI can be used.

 To use:
-1. Clone the repository at [TODO] to your computer.
+1. Clone the repository at <https://github.com/Nictiz/Plugathon-Validator> to your computer.
 2. Run the script `init-container.bat` or `init-container.sh`/<br>The image will now be built.
 This will take quite a bit of time as all the required tooling is installed.
 It only needs to be done once.
 3. When done, run the `start-container.bat` or `start-container.sh` script.
+4. From here on, continue with [the section on using the tool](#Using-the-tool).

 ### Using the tool

+To access the tool, first start a local Docker container or a Github Codespace.
+Once you started one of these options, you're in a Linux terminal environment.
+The validation tooling will be run from this environment.
+The resulting QA report is presented in the web browser.

-The Docker container provides a Linux environment with the toolchain for using the HL7 IG Publisher in combination with the Nationale Terminologieserver (it deviates slightly from a standard IG Publishing environment to facilitate profile matching and using the NTS).
-It is used from the command line, and the resulting QA report is presented in the web browser.
+This environment is based on the HL7 IG Publisher in combination with the Nationale Terminologieserver (it deviates slightly from a standard IG Publishing environment to facilitate profile matching and using the NTS).

 1. To validate resources, create a "resources" subfolder of the "input" folder and place resources here.
     * Resources ideally contain a `Resource.id` as this is needed for the IG Publishing process.
 If this is missing, a `Resource.id` will be added.